prodmatze/game_physics/README.md

 - `collisions.j`: Manages collision detection for the ball, walls, ground, and obstacles.
 - `interactivity.js`: Handles mouse controls for the slingshot and launching the ball.
 - `addOns.js: Contains`: drawing functions for game elements like rectangles, triangles, and the flag.

+## Game Physics
+The project includes these physics-based concepts:
+- Projectile Motion: Simulates a projectile launched at an adjustable angle.
+- Friction and Bouncing: Provides realistic responses when the ball hits the ground or walls.
+- Scaling: All objects are scaled based on a cartesian coordinate system, converting real-world units to the screen display.
+- Objective: The goal is to hit the red ball and sink it into a hole to score points, similar to a basic target game

+## Physics Constants
+- **Gravity**: `981 cm/s²` - Controls the downward acceleration of the projectile (play_ball)
+- **Bounce Factor: `0.8` - Determines how much of the downward acceleration gets preserved after each bounce of the ball
+- ** Plane Friction**: `0.95` - Applies friction when the ball moves along the ground.

+## Screenshots
+**Screenshots will get shown here after completion of the project**